bohdaq/rust-web-server/src/body/README.md

 In response, it is represented via an array of ContentRange (`Vec<ContentRange>`) because response can contain several bodies if `multipart/byteranges` content type is set.
 Usually response does not contain multiple bodies, so the size of vector is one.

+`ContentRange` is a container struct for storing data and information about this data such as what part of originating file it is (either the file is sent fully or only a specific portion of the file is sent from byte M to byte N).

 ### Usage

+Example on how to use body within request and response.

 #### Links